Alexander McDonald Paterson

 Alexander McDonald Paterson (October 12, 1871 – March 30, 1953) was a Canadian politician.
-He served in the Legislative Assembly of British Columbia from 1924 to 1928 from the electoral district of Delta, a member of the Liberal party.
+After being an unsuccessful candidate in the 1916 provincial election, he served in the Legislative Assembly of British Columbia from 1921 to 1928 from the electoral district of Delta, a member of the Liberal party.
+He was unsuccessful in his bid for a third term in the Legislature in both the 1928 and 1933 provincial elections.
 He also served as the Reeve of Delta for 28 years.